youyanggu/covid19_projections/about.md

 ### Mobility Data

-On [April 17](http://www.healthdata.org/news-release/ihme-hold-media-briefing-4-pm-eastern-today-details-below), IHME stated that they are incoroprating new cell phone mobility data which indicate that people have been properly practicing social distancing: *"These data suggest that mobility and presumably social contact have declined in certain states earlier than the organization’s modeling predicted, especially in the South."* As a result, IHME lowered their projections from 68k deaths to 60k deaths by August.
+On [April 17](http://www.healthdata.org/news-release/ihme-hold-media-briefing-4-pm-eastern-today-details-below), IHME stated that they are incorporating new cell phone mobility data which indicate that people have been properly practicing social distancing: *"These data suggest that mobility and presumably social contact have declined in certain states earlier than the organization’s modeling predicted, especially in the South."* As a result, IHME lowered their projections from 68k deaths to 60k deaths by August.
 Their critical flaw is that they assume a linear relationship between lower mobility and lower infection - this is not the case.

 Most transmissions do not happen with strangers, but rather close contacts.
 Even if you reduce your mobility by 90%, you do not reduce your transmission by 90%.
 The data from Italy shows that it only reduces by around 60%.
 That's the difference between 20k and 40k+ deaths.
 IHME was likely making the wrong assumption that a 90% reduction in mobility will decrease transmission by 90%.
 [Here](https://twitter.com/mugecevik/status/1257392347010215947) is a compilation from infectious disease expert Dr. Muge Cevik showing that household contacts were the most likely to be infected.